Welcome to Year 4

 - Please ensure that your child’s uniform, coat, pack up and water bottle are clearly labelled.
 We will not be able to hold onto lost property anymore and children will not be able to wander the school to look for lost items so if it is not named we won't be able to return it to the correct child.
 They do any require any other items to be brought into school unless otherwise agreed.

-- Children will be given a banded reading book to take home and read at home.
+- Children have been given a banded reading book to take home and read at home.
 When finished, they can return to school for quarantining and select another book to take home.
 Children will have a different school reading book to read at school.
 If children want to bring a book in from home to read in school, this will need to be cleaned or quarantined in school before they can use it in class.

 - Home School Planners will not be used for the time being.